EcmaTC53/spec/sensor-manufacturer-examples.md

 ## 5 `VL6180` Sensor Class

-The `VL6180` Sensor Class extends the `Proximity` Sensor Class with additional properties on the option objects passed to the `configure` method and returned by the `sample` method.
+The `VL6180` Sensor Class extends the `AmbientLight` and `Proximity` Sensor Classes with additional properties on the option objects passed to the `configure` method and returned by the `sample` method.

 #### Properties of `configure` Options Object